 Motorcyclists who hold an open motorcycle licence are also able to travel on the road shoulder or the emergency stopping lane of a road where the speed limit is 90km/hr or more, providing they are overtaking stationary or slow moving traffic and they do not exceed a speed of 30km/hr.

 There has previously been social media attention revolving around the rules associated with keeping control of a motorcycle, in particular the requirement that a motorcyclist have both feet and hands on the motorcycle at all times.
 These rules have now been removed, allowing motorcycle riders the ability to remove their feet to reverse their motorcycles and stretch their legs to prevent fatigue while riding without fear of breaking the road rules.

 The new rules relating to motorcycle riders can be found on the Department of Transport and Main Roads website at www.tmr.qld.gov.au.

 As the number of vehicles on the road at any one time is increasing every year, it is important that all road users take an interest in road safety.
 The new motorcycle laws not only impact on motorcycle riders but also on other road users.
 Drivers of motor vehicles need to make sure that they are paying attention at all times, even more so when changing lanes and merging now that lane filtering is allowed for motorcycle riders in certain circumstances.
 It only takes a split second for an accident to occur due to inattention, and it is the obligation of all road users to look out for one another and take care on our roads.

-If you or someone you know has been injured in a motor vehicle accident, give our office a call on 1800 007 277 so that we can discuss your options with
+If you or someone you know has been injured in a motor vehicle accident, contact us so that we can discuss your options with you.